Don’t miss out on the latest CyclingTips updates.

 The rain made the roads muddy and treacherous.
 Alfonsina was among the many who crashed that day, and in the process broke her handlebars.
 Still, she pressed on.
 However, she finished outside the time limit that day, and thereby was disqualified by the officials.

 But the organisers, giving the spectators and media what they wanted to see, allowed her to continue on, albeit without being able to contest for any prizes.
 Alfonsina completed the 3,613km course and arrived in Milan where cheering fans and a 50,000 lire award raised by donations awaited her.

 While no longer formally in the running, Alfonsina did finish more than 20 hours ahead of Telesforo Benaglia, the lanterne rouge.
 Yet despite outlasting many male counterparts, she nor any other woman would ever be allowed to compete in the Giro d’Italia again.

-There is, however, a women’s Giro d’Italia called the Giro d’Italia Internazionale Femminile or the Giro Rosa,, which is now in its 27th year and will be held during the first 10 days of July.
+There is, however, a women’s Giro d’Italia called the Giro d’Italia Internazionale Femminile or the Giro Rosa, which is now in its 28th year and will be held June 30 through July 9.

 As the only remaining ‘Grand Tour’on the women’s calendar, winning the iconic Maglia Rosa comes with a lot of prestige but only little prize money.
 In 2016, the overall race winner Megan Guarnier earned €1.050, which was twice as much as the amount in 2015, but still a small sum compared to the €115.000 for the overall winner of the men’s Giro d’Italia.

 Nonetheless, the fight for the Maglia Rosa is a much anticipated one, and showcases the best talent women’s cycling has to offer.
 Of course you’ll be able to follow the event right here on Ella.